-France stops large shipment of radioactive Belarusian mushrooms
+France stops large shipment of radioactive Belarus mushrooms

 Earlier, the head of French nuclear regulator ASN Pierre-Franck Chevet told the French senate that traces of cesium had been found on imported mushrooms but that there was no connection with the ruthenium pollution.

-Officials at French consumer protection agency DGCCRF were not immediately available for comment.
+French consumer protection agency DGCCRF said in a statement that the Belarus mushrooms had cesium 137 levels above legal limits but contained no ruthenium 106.

+The agency said that following the discovery of the ruthenium, it had started testing samples of food products imported from the regions affected by the radioactive cloud.
+So far, it has not found food items with ruthenium 106 levels above legal thresholds.

-Reporting by Geert De Clercq; Editing by Matthew Mpoke Bigg
+Reporting by Geert De Clercq; Editing by Ralph Boulton